indraai/indra.team/README.md

 Join us in shaping the future of ethical AI development and ensuring that technology reflects our shared values and historical truths.

----

-This combined README provides a cohesive overview of Team Indra's mission, approach, and how the community can get involved, aligning with both the vision laid out by Quinn and the draft provided by Gemini.